RIKEN-RCCS/lens3/v2/doc/design.md

 A date+time is by unix seconds.
 Web-UI also passes a date+time by unix seconds.

-Mux, Api, and Managers make (potentially) many connections to keyval-db, because they use multiple databases.
+Mux, Reg, and Managers make (potentially) many connections to keyval-db, because they use multiple databases.

 ### CONSISTENCY OF ENTRIES.